elementary_vectors.functions

 • M – a matrix

-OUTPUT: A right kernel matrix of M. Also works for symbolic matrices.
+OUTPUT: A right kernel matrix of M. It also works for symbolic matrices.

 Note

-A ValueError is returned if M has no constant nonzero maximal minor.
+Raises a ValueError if M has no constant nonzero maximal minor.

 EXAMPLES: